vivekjag1/vivekjag1/README.md

 All my projects are described thoroughly on my portfolio website at https://vivekjagadeesh.com.

-Due to WPI's academic integrity policy, I cannot share school projects publicly, but they are available upon request.
-Please email me at vivekjag1@gmail.com for such requests.
+Due to WPI's academic integrity policy, I cannot share course projects publicly, but they are available upon request.
+Please email me at vivekjag1@gmail.com for such requests, or if you have questions about any of my other projects!